 I've spent much more time laying the foundation for my answer to the question--much more time than it will take to actually answer the question.

-When I find myself in a conversation in which the person with whom I am speaking seems to be tender toward the things of God, when I find myself at the end of a conversation with a person who seems to have been affected by the presentation of the law and the gospel; then I will ask a few simple, probing questions.
+When I find myself in a conversation in which the person with whom I am speaking seems to be tender toward the things of God and when I find myself at the end of a conversation with a person who seems to have been affected by the presentation of the law and the gospel, then I will ask a few simple, probing questions.

 The first question I ask is: "Is there any reason why you wouldn't turn from your sin, turn to God, and receive Jesus Christ as your Lord and Savior right now?"